 Fruit & Flowers

 The rubber fig plant produces a yellow colored small oval in shape fruit.
 The flowers of the fig tree are not very colorful or ornate.

 It is one of the largest trees in the world by volume and can grow up to 30 – 40m (100 – 130 feet) in height.
 Its trunk can reach a diameter of 2m (6 feet) in diameter.
 Its trunk is strong enough to support the very heavy branches as the rubber fig is renowned for its enormous canopy.

 Rubber Tree Care

 It is good to place the Ficus Elastica tree in the nice bright light.
-The direct sunshine should be avoided.
+Direct sunshine should be avoided.

 A fig tree pot should be a well-draining pot.
 The mixture of the soil must include 1 part peat, 1 part pine bark along with a part of coarse sand.

 It is advised to feed your fig tree twice per year with the diluted liquid fertilizer.
 The spring and summer two best seasons to feed your fig trees.

 The Ficus elastica grows perfect with the normal humidity.
 You can also spray the water on the leaves in the summer season.

 Packed full of vitamins and rich in sugar the fruit of the ficus elastica contains a substance called mucilage which is also present in Aloe Vera plant and some cactus.
-It is very helpful with a host of stomach problems such nausea, general pain or digestive problems.
+It is very helpful with a host of stomach problems such as nausea, general pain or digestive problems.

 There are many different qualities of the rubber tree.
 It can be used to treat/cure many different common ailments including:

 The dry and raw figs can be very beneficial for constipation.
 You can boil 3 dry figs and drink the water, then eat the rest of the figs to cure constipation.

 The dry fig water is a great mouth cleaner.
 Mouth sores, inflammation, and mouth disorders can be healed with fig water.